tonethar/IGME-430-Spring-2021/core-skills/5-first-node-web-server.md

 # Skill #5 - First Node Web Server

+- Let's make a web server!
+- What does a web server do? - *"The primary function of a web server is to store, process and deliver web pages to clients"* -  [Wikipedia - Web server](https://en.wikipedia.org/wiki/Web_server)

 ## I. Overview

 - Last time we "imported" - using `require()` - an *external* library (aka "package") named `nanoid`